Oyekunle-Mark/nand2tetris/README.md

 # nand2tetris

-Building a computer from first principle.
+Building a modern computer from first principle.